sajibcse68/MyDailyLearn/blockchain/etherium.md

 ### Decentralized Applications (DApps)

 `DApp` is a web application that is built on top of open, decentralized, peer-to-peer infrastructure services.
+So, it's a user-friendly interface for the blockchain and decentralized storage.

 A DApp is composed of at least: